bibekjoshi01/TBVision/README.md

 TB-Vision is a **clinical decision support system for tuberculosis screening** that combines lightweight deep learning models with explainable AI and intelligent validation.
 The system is designed for **rural clinics and low-resource healthcare environments**, where radiologists and diagnostic infrastructure are limited.

-Instead of relying solely on cloud AI, TB-Vision follows an **offline-first architecture**:

 1️⃣ **Local CNN ensemble** analyzes chest X-rays
 2️⃣ **Uncertainty estimation** determines prediction confidence
 3️⃣ **Cloud validation** is triggered only for uncertain cases